 Israel, the great nation of God, would come through the line of Jacob.
 Jacob had 12 sons and a daughter by 4 women.
-Two were wives, two weren’t.
-God will use this convoluted, sin-filled line to bring forth his people.
+Two of the women were wives, two weren’t, and God uses this mixed up, messed up, sin-filled line to bring forth his people.

 We are sinners, simple as that.
 When God uses us to accomplish his plan, sin tags along.
 We don’t have to search; sin doesn’t hide.
 Jacob’s wives invited him to sleep with their maidservants, and Jacob said, “Okay.”